This page is designed to answer the following questions:

 - 3.1 Explain why it is important to work in partnership with others (Level 3 Diploma in Care, Responsibilities of a care worker)

-Therefore, we must work in close partnership with others to achieve the best outcomes for the individual.
+Therefore, we must all work in close partnership with others to achieve the best outcomes for individuals receiving care services.

 You will probably work as part of a team, sharing the workload by working in shifts.
-It is imperative that you have good working relationships with the other members of your team, including your manager, so that you can communicate effectively with one another and provide consistency and the best levels of care for your clients.
+It is imperative that you have good working relationships with the other members of your team, including your manager, so that you can communicate effectively with one another, be consistent and provide the best levels of care for your clients.

-You will also be called upon to work in partnership with other individuals and organisations such as an individual’s advocate, GP or dietitian.
+You will also be called upon to work in partnership with other individuals and organisations, such as an individual’s advocate, GP or dietitian.
+When receiving specialist advice from other professions, you should respect their expertise and follow their instructions precisely.
+If you have any concerns with their recommendations, you should discuss this with them directly.